jlas1/Klicky-Probe/README.md

 <img src="./Photos/ABMountInstalled.jpg" width="600px;" />

-Connect the two wires from the Klicky-Probe to the GND and Signal of the recommended Probe signal for your board, you can even leave the BAT85 that is necessary for the 24v inductive probes.
+Connect the two wires from the Klicky Probe to the GND and Signal of the recommended Probe signal for your board, you can even leave the BAT85 that is necessary for the 24v inductive probes.
 Just take care to leave the +24V of the inductive probe disconnected.

-## Step 5: Klipper configuration
+## Step 5: klipper configuration

 This example uses the default Voron V2 SKR1.4 configuration, with the probe connected to the P0.10 pin.
 ```python